 pytest.
 They always end with the name of the related file in the source directory.

 There is also a fixtures directory which contains modules with classes that have small helpers to create data.
-For example if you quickly want to write a test related to database table text field you can quickly create one by doing something like in your test.
+For example if you quickly want to write a test related to a database table text field you can quickly create one by doing something like in your test.

 def test_something_important(data_fixture): # A table, database and group have also been created because the text field depends # on them. field = data_fixture.create_text_field()